BestTimesToVisit.com Logo

 shopping

-Immerse yourself in the vibrant atmosphere of Vientiane's night market, a sensory feast of sights, sounds, and smells.
-Sample delicious Lao street food, browse through handcrafted textiles and souvenirs, and soak in the lively energy of local life.
-Bargaining is expected and part of the fun!
+Immerse yourself in the vibrant atmosphere of Vientiane's night market.
+Sample delicious street food, browse through local handicrafts, and experience the bustling energy of the city after dark.
+Bargaining is expected, so don't be shy!

 food